Read This First

 Prompt 5: Produce a syllogism at least 25 lines long in both its symbolic form and instantiated form.

-The central claim is this: Creating a syllogism that spans at least 25 lines while maintaining logical coherence and avoiding redundancy poses a unique challenge, as traditional syllogisms are typically concise.
+In plain terms: Creating a syllogism that spans at least 25 lines while maintaining logical coherence and avoiding redundancy poses a unique challenge, as traditional syllogisms are typically concise.

 Premise 1